benjymous/annotations/sandman/sandman.52.md

   That tower doesn't look like it has as much room upstairs as was shown on page 21...

-**An inconsistency**: on page 21 panel 9, the Psychopomp & Cluracan go _down_ into the room, via a hole in the floor; yet here, the Psychopomp is falling out of a window at the _top_ of a building.
+  An inconsistency: on page 21 panel 9, the Psychopomp & Cluracan go _down_ into the room, via a hole in the floor; yet here, the Psychopomp is falling out of a window at the _top_ of a building.

 ### Page 25